cloudmesh-community/book/chapters/class/assignments.md

    create conflicts.
 Conflict resolution will be delegated to the team working on the technology.

-   The epub publication will be updated typically once a day.
+   The ePub publication will be updated typically once a day.
 So please check if your change is as expected.

    The entire technology handbook can be found at